yuanbing/careers/README.rst

 Our vision
 ----------
 For the past 50 years, television has dominated the political landscape.
-And since television commercials are expensive, campaigns need to raise hundreds of millions of dollars to communicate with voters in order to win office.
+And since television commercials are expensive, campaigns need to raise hundreds of millions of dollars to communicate with voters in order to get elected.
 Consequently, every attempt to reform our system by reducing the influence of money eventually fails because that's the way that candidates talk to voters.

 But what would happen if candidates could connect with voters directly?
 This is where social media has changed the rules of the game.
 How effective would a 30-second attack ad be if you had a direct relationship with your officials?
 In 2010, one candidate using traditional campaign methods outspent his social media-based opponent by 20-1 -- and lost.
-Another prominent California race had a prominent insider raise and spend more than a million dollars, yet still lost to a challenger that raised enough to cover the $3000 filing fee but otherwise used Twitter, Facebook and YouTube to win.
+Another statewide California race had a prominent insider raise more than a million dollars, yet still lost to a challenger that only spent $3000 to cover the filing fee but otherwise used Twitter, Facebook and YouTube to win.

 Votizen connects real voters to their officials and gives them a way to express themselves that matters.
 It's a chance for ordinary people to have an extraordinary impact on the challenges facing our country.
 And it's how politics is being redefined in a connected world.